 Homeowners will not want to attempt to eyeball the level of the ground.
 Being off even by 1 to 2 inches could have severe consequences for the above-ground pool.
 There’s also the option of using stakes and twine, placing the level on top of the string to ensure the ground is level.
 Homeowners will place one stake at the center of the site and one at the outer edge, then tie twine between the stakes.

 STEP 3: Add or take away soil until the ground is level.

-It’s not advised to add a large amount of soil to lowered areas because the above-ground pool will flatten the earth, possibly creating an uneven surface.
+It’s not advised for homeowners to add a large amount of soil to lowered areas because the above-ground pool will flatten the earth, possibly creating an uneven surface.
 If the site is being topped off with sand, a good rule of thumb is to dig the pool area at least 2 inches into the ground.

 STEP 4: Repeat the process until the entire area is flat.